OUR APPROACH

 In 2019, we invited a broad array of voices from the field of architecture to write letters to the mayor of Copenhagen.
 We wanted to turn the good intentions from the C40 climate summit—held in Copenhagen in the autumn of that year—into concrete action.Back then, it was still believed that the city could be CO₂-neutral by 2025, and the message was clear: action was needed immediately.
 Among the letter writers were capacities like Dan Stubbergaard, Anders Lendager, Lene Dammand Lund, dominique + serena, Kenneth Balfelt, Ellen Braae, Lars Autrup, and more.
 Read them here.

 2025 is long gone, and CO₂-neutrality is still far away.
-That is why we are reviving Dear Lord Mayor, inviting back the letter writers from the first iteration and a string of new voices.
+That is why we are reviving Dear Lord Mayor in 2026, inviting back the letter writers from the first iteration and a string of new voices.
 The aim of Dear Lord Mayor is clear: to engage the field of architecture in holding the Copenhagen Municipality accountable, showing the political force of architecture, and providing a space for strengthening the connection between politics and architectural thinking.

 Assemble! - Europe’s New Conference on Architectural Politics